 What is job evaluation and why is it essential to be done for any organization

 Furthermore, job evaluation can be used as a tool for succession planning, career development and training.
+It helps determine competitive pay rates for various roles, ensuring that organizations remain attractive to potential employees and competitive within the market.
 Overall, it is a key process for ensuring the long-term health and success of any organization.